- About DPH

 The San Francisco Childhood Lead Prevention Program provides services and information to identify lead hazards and prevent children's exposure to lead.

-Please call 311 for a free assessment of your home or childcare facility to identify lead hazards and find out about resources for fixing hazardous conditions in your home or childcare facility.
+Please call 311 to request a free assessment to identify lead hazards in your home or childcare facility and to find out about resources for fixing those hazards.